 If it’s a market flavour you’re looking for then Columbia Road Flower Market may be just what you’re after.
 The road has existed in its current form since the 1860s, and the market has gone from strength to strength over the last 40 years.
 It runs on Sundays from 8am to around 3pm, with an excellent Christmas tree selection during the festive season.

 If the prospect of weekend bustle fills you dread, all is not lost.
-Starting 28 November Columbia Road will be hosting four Christmas Wednesdays, with the shops and restaurants staying open late for evening shoppers.
-You can drop by between 5pm and 9pm for carols, mulled wine, and, of course, a christmas tree.
+Starting 27 November Columbia Road will be hosting four Christmas Wednesdays, with the shops and restaurants staying open late for evening shoppers.
+You can drop by between midday and 11pm for carols, mulled wine, and, of course, a Christmas tree.

 Find out more at the Columbia Road Flower Market website